techservicesillinois/terraform-aws-ec2/README.md

 change, but the alias record will not change.
 This behavior causes the Route53 record to be out of date.

-Avoid this by using `eip_create`, which creates an elastic IP address that persists until destroyed.
+Avoid this by specifying an `eip` block, which attaches an Elastic IP address that persists until destroyed.
+This Elastic IP address can be created on the fly at the time the EC2 instance is created.
+Alternatively, to have an Elastic IP address which persists unchanged even after the EC2 instance is torn down and rebuilt, create it in advance and look it up by name.

 Example usage (with EBS volume)
 -----------------